 Employers may not treat individuals differently based on citizenship or immigration status.
 U.S. citizens, recent permanent residents, temporary residents, asylees and refugees are protected from citizenship status discrimination.
 Exceptions: permanent residents who do not apply for naturalization within six months of eligibility are not protected from citizenship status discrimination.
 Citizenship status discrimination which is otherwise required to comply with law, regulation, executive order, or government contract is permissible by law.

 2) National origin discrimination with respect to hiring, firing, and recruitment or referral for a fee, by employers with more than three and fewer than 15 employees.

 Employers may not treat individuals differently because of their place of birth, country of origin, ancestry, native language, accent, or because they are perceived as looking or sounding "foreign."
 All U.S. citizens, lawful permanent residents, and other work authorized individuals are protected from national origin discrimination.
 The Equal Employment Opportunity Commission has jurisdiction over employers with 15 or more employees.

 3) Unfair documentary practices related to verifying the employment eligibility of employees.

 Employers may not request more or different documents than are required to verify employment eligibility, reject reasonably genuine-looking documents, or specify certain documents over others with the purpose or intent of discriminating on the basis of citizenship status or national origin.
-U.S. citizens and all work authorized individuals are protected from document abuse.
+U.S. citizens and all other work-authorized individuals are protected from unfair documentary practices.

-Individuals who file charges with OSC, who cooperate with an OSC investigation, who contest action that may constitute unfair documentary practices or discrimination based upon citizenship or immigration status, or national origin, or who assert their rights under the INA's anti-discrimination provision are protected from intimidation, threats, coercion, and retaliation.
+Individuals who file charges with IER, who cooperate with an IER investigation, who contest action that may constitute unfair documentary practices or discrimination based upon citizenship or immigration status, or national origin, or who assert their rights under the INA's anti-discrimination provision are protected from intimidation, threats, coercion, and retaliation.